yaroslav-gwit/PyVM-Bhyve/README.md

  - Complete the documentation.
  - Decouple VM image download and deployment code from the VM_DEPLOY class, to allow user defined VM images and/or custom OS types.
  - Review the project on my YT channel, to bring more awareness.
- - Document Nebula integration, to support deployments at scale.
+ - Document tinc+FRR(OSPF) integration, to support deployments at a large scale.
  - Rewrite the hardcoded values (to be more flexible with ZFS pools/datasets, VM image locations, etc).
  - Gather community feedback.
  - Add support for a Global DNS, using NSD DNS server from NLnet Labs (creator of Unbound).